harvard-stat108s23/pokemaster/README.md

 ```

 In the above example, we illustrated how someone could retrieve the
-relevant information of the Pokemon “charizard” by its name or by its
+relevant information of the Pokémon “charizard” by its name or by its
 id.
-We can show its weight, height, base_experience, hp, attack,
+We can show its weight, height, base_experience, HP, attack,
-defense, special attact, special_defense, speed, and type 1 and type 2
+defense, special attack, special_defense, speed, type 1 and type 2.
-information.

 ## Example 2 – Pokecard Generation

 In example 2, we illustrate how you can easily create a team of Pokemons
-of your choice, and create a graphic out of it.
+of your choice, and create a graph out of it.

 ``` r
 pokecard(myteam = c("pikachu","staryu", "exeggutor", "wynaut", "wailmer", "xatu"), color="LightBlue", title="Best Team")